shanecelis/bevy_minibuffer_inspector/README.md

 # bevy_minibuffer_inspector

-Inspect Bevy's world, assets, resources, and more with [bevy_minibuffer](https://github.com/shanecelis/bevy_minibuffer) and [bevy-inspector-egui](https://github.com/jakobhellermann/bevy-inspector-egui).
+Inspect bevy worlds, assets, resources, and more with [bevy_minibuffer](https://github.com/shanecelis/bevy_minibuffer) and [bevy-inspector-egui](https://github.com/jakobhellermann/bevy-inspector-egui).

-This crate merely provides a gamedev console approach to invoking bevy-inspector-egui's inspectors.
-The inspectors themselves are wonder that bevy-inspector-egui deserves the credit for.
+This crate merely adapts a gamedev console to invoke bevy-inspector-egui's inspectors.
+The inspectors themselves are a wonder of that crate.

 ## Acts